statushero/8012labs.github.io/consulting.md

 layout: consulting
 title: Consulting help for building better web apps, faster
 permalink: /consulting/
+excerpt: All of the work I do with teams optimizes for development velocity, quality, efficient product management, performance, and continuous delivery.
 ---

 ## Build better web apps, faster.